What can you expect from therapy with me

 Do you have evening and/or weekend hours?

-I do have evening hours, but no longer offer weekend hours.
+I do have evening hours, but do not offer weekend hours.
 Please contact me in order to determine what times are currently available.

 How Long Do I Need To Commit To Counseling?